 Public health orders have been issued to protect the community and reduce the spread of COVID-19 infection.
-Despite public health orders listing restrictions to activities and places that are closed, the waste and recycling industry provides an important service for the community and businesses.
+Although these orders restrict some business activities, the waste and recycling industry provides an important service for the community and businesses.

 You can still go to work in the waste and recycling industry if you cannot work from home.